Cordless Roofing Nailers

 Battery power finally caught up

-Cordless roofing nailers grew up.
-The first generations were heavy, slow, and battery hungry.
-The current crop, led by the DeWalt DCN45RN, drives nails with pneumatic feel response and gets through real workdays on standard 4.0Ah packs.
+First-gen cordless roofers were heavy, slow, and battery-hungry.
+The current crop drives nails with pneumatic feel response and gets through real workdays on standard 4.0Ah packs.
+For repair, remodel, residential, and anyone who hates dragging 50 feet of hose, cordless is now the obvious pick.

 The honest tradeoff against pneumatic